Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

 - Liability: Bodily injury or damage to the property of others.

-- Personal property: Including, but not limited to, clothing, stereos, security systems and cameras.
+- Personal property: Including, but not limited to, fishing equipment, clothing and boating-related equipment such as life vests.

-- Towing and assistance: Transportation of your boat to a repair facility when it’s inoperable, gas delivery and roadside.
+- Towing and assistance: Reimbursement for transportation of your boat to a repair facility when it’s inoperable, and for gas delivery and roadside assistance.

-To get the most complete protection for your individual needs, discuss available coverage options with your insurance representative.
+To get the most complete protection for your individual needs, discuss available boat insurance coverage options with your insurance representative.

 Your boat insurance coverage provides protection to any operator listed on your policy.